• About

 • Heat the oil and butter in a non-stick frying pan over a medium to high heat.
 Sear the bacon wrapped around the chicken breasts for 2 minutes on each side.

-• Place the bacon-wrapped chicken breasts on a baking tray and transfer to the oven for 35 to 40 minutes or until cooked through & piping hot.
+• Place the bacon-wrapped chicken breasts on a baking tray and transfer to the oven for 35 to 40 minutes or until cooked through and piping hot.

 Notes

-• If you’ve still got haggis left after enjoying your Burns supper and having chicken balmoral, how about making some haggis balls…these are good!!
+• If you have leftover haggis and whisky sauce, how about making some haggis balls…they are so good!!

 You might also like to try: